cryptoapi/Bitcoin-Wordpress-Plugin/readme.md

 Our Payment Gateway with Instant Checkout allows you to easily organise your website -

 * 100% Free Open Source on Github.com
-* Accept Bitcoin, Litecoin, Dogecoin, Speedcoin, Darkcoin, Vertcoin, Reddcoin, Feathercoin, Vericoin, Potcoin payments Online on your Wordpress website
+* Accept Bitcoin, Litecoin, Speedcoin, Dogecoin, Paycoin, Darkcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Vericoin payments on your Wordpress website online
 * No Monthly Fee, Transaction Fee from 0%.
 * [Pay-Per-Product](http://gourl.io/lib/examples/pay-per-product-multi.php) - advanced solution for your registered users: sell any products on website, invoices with buyer confirmation email, etc
 * [Pay-Per-Download](http://gourl.io/lib/examples/pay-per-download-multi.php) - simple solution for your unregistered visitors: make money on file downloads